-This week on #FILMTALK we’re marking the 40th anniversary of the death of Peter Sellers with a special celebration of his incredible talent.
-We’re taking a close look at the top five landmark films that defined his amazing film career, The Ladykillers (1955), I’m Alright Jack (1959), The Pink Panther (1963), Dr. Strangelove (1964) and Being There (1979).
+This week we’re marking the 40th anniversary of the death of Peter Sellers with a special celebration of his incredible talent.
+We’re taking a close look at what we think are his top five career defining films, The Ladykillers (1955), I’m Alright Jack (1959), The Pink Panther (1963), Dr. Strangelove (1964) and Being There (1979).

 Peter passed away on 24th July 1980 at the age of 55.
 He was widely regarded as a comic genius and will always be remembered for his hugely popular portrayal of Inspector Clouseau in the Pink Panther series of films.
 He held a special place in cinemagoers hearts back then, and now, forty years on, he is still remembered with great affection for his work and the laughter he brought to generations.